September 2013 – Present

 - Double the number of nurses with a doctorate by 2020

 - Implement nurse residency programs

 - Ensure that nurses engage in lifelong learning

-With participation on the Florida Action Coalition Education Action Team, local representatives took ownership of implementing these recommendations in Sarasota, Manatee, Charlotte, and DeSoto counties.
+Through participation on the Florida Action Coalition's Education Action Team, local representatives took ownership of implementing these recommendations in Sarasota, Manatee, Charlotte, and DeSoto counties.